EsriCanada-CE/ecce-app-challenge-2015/UW_TeamSDS/Mission Statement and Characteristics.md

 ***Creating the Data***

 Creating and manipulating GTFS data was a major challenge throughout this project.
-The Ion GTFS dataset was created using a customized python script and an ArcGIS toolbox developed by Melinda Morang from ESRI was used to import the data into ArcMap.
+The ION GTFS dataset was created using a customized python script and an ArcGIS toolbox developed by Melinda Morang from ESRI was used to import the data into ArcMap.

 ArcGIS model builder and python was used to publish GTFS data as a service.